-Nematodirus spp. is a thread like roundworm that infects the small intestine and causes disease in lambs, goats and occasionally cattle causing a high number of deaths.
-Nematodirus spp. infection largely affects lambs at spring time as adult sheep develop a natural resistance to the infection.
+Nematodirus spp. are thread-like roundworms that infect the small intestine and cause nematodirosis in lambs, goats and occasionally cattle.
+Nematodirus spp. infection largely affects lambs in springtime as adult sheep develop a natural resistance to the infection.
 Due to its unique development and life cycle, a phenomenon known as the spring flush can occur.

-Three species of Nematodirus spp. can affect sheep, with Nematodirus battus the most pathogenic.
-Other species are Nematodirus filicollis and Nematodirus spathiger, which tend to be less pathogenic.
-This species is typically associated with disease observed in British sheep, but has also been reported in other European countries.
-Nematodirosis can cause stunted growth in lambs and mortalities in many others; In worst case scenarios, Nematodirosis can cause fatalities in up to 30% of lambs.
+Three species of Nematodirus spp. can affect sheep, with N. battus as the most pathogenic.
+Other species are N. filicollis and N. spathiger, which tend to be less pathogenic.
+This species is typically associated with disease in British sheep, but has also been reported in other European countries.
+Nematodirosis can cause stunted growth and mortality in lambs.
+In worst case scenarios, it can cause fatalities for up to 30% of lambs.

 How do lambs become infected with Nematodirus?

-Nematodirus spp. worms have a completely different lifecycle to gut ruminant roundworms.
-The main difference seen in the life cycle whencompared with other parasitic worms is the development of infective larvae (L3), which takes place within the egg.
-In contrast with other parasitic worm life cycles, larvae will hatch as L1 or L2 and develop into infective larvae (L3) on pasture.
+Nematodirus spp. worms have a completely different lifecycle to other ruminant roundworms.
+The main difference seen in the life cycle when compared with other parasitic worms is the development of infective larvae (L3).
+Unlike other parasites, this does not take place within the egg.
+Larvae will hatch as L1 or L2 and then develop into infective larvae (L3) on pasture.

 What are the clinical symptoms?

-As the clinical symptoms are caused by worm larvae, FEC (faecal egg counts) are not always useful to diagnose Nematodirus infection in lambs during early stages of the disease, meaning by the time the eggs are detected in faeces infection has spread amongst a flock and it is often too late to treat.
-However, FECs can be used to confirm an outbreak in a herd which this knowledge used to prevent future outbreaks.
+As the clinical symptoms are caused by worm larvae, FECs (faecal egg counts) are not always useful to diagnose Nematodirus infection during the early stages of the disease.
+By the time the eggs are detected in faeces, infection has spread amongst a flock and it is often too late to treat.
+However, FECs can be used to confirm an outbreak in a flock and this knowledge can then be used to prevent future outbreaks.
 Post-mortem examination may reveal very large numbers of developing larval stages and adults within the small intestine.
-Recovered lambs often acquire a strong immunity to re-infection.
+Lambs which recover often acquire a strong immunity to re-infection.

 - Lambs stop suckling